yuewang-math/starter-academic/content/publication/example/index.md

 Create your slides in Markdown - click the *Slides* button to check out the example.
 {{% /callout %}}

+You can find the published book in English (Li Tatsien, Rao Bopeng) here, https://www.springer.com/de/book/9783030328481.
-Supplementary notes can be added here, including [code, math, and images](https://wowchemy.com/docs/writing-markdown-latex/).
+# Supplementary notes can be added here, including [code, math, and images](https://wowchemy.com/docs/writing-markdown-latex/).